Margaret Thatcher: 8 Major Achievements

 Title: Baroness Thatcher of Kesteven

 Riding on very conservative ideologies, Margaret Thatcher – a Conservative Party member of the British Parliament – was elected prime minister of Britain in 1979.
-This feat of hers meant that she had the distinguished honor of being the first woman to occupy 10 Downing Street.
+This feat of hers meant that she had the distinguished honor of being the first woman to occupy number 10 Downing Street, the official residence of the British prime minister.

 Although, her three terms in office was characterized by reduced social welfare expenditures, conflicts with trade unions, and massive privatization and deregulations, Prime Minister Thatcher successfully brought the UK out of the economic recession of the 1980s.
 What other feats of accomplishments were Margaret Thatcher known for?